ibm-cloud-docs/hpc-ibm-spectrumlsf/before-you-deploy-application-center.md

 * use a cross availability zone instance of the [{{site.data.keyword.cloud}} Database for MySQL](/docs/databases-for-mysql?topic=databases-for-mysql-getting-started) as the backend database.
 * use an [{{site.data.keyword.cloud}} Application Load Balancer for VPC (ALB)](/docs/vpc?topic=vpc-load-balancers-about) as the VPC load balancer to dispatch requests to LSF Application Center nodes.

-Before you can deploy your {{site.data.keyword.cloud_notm}} HPC cluster with LSF Application Center in high availability mode, import a TLS terminiation certificate and authorize it.
+Before you can deploy your {{site.data.keyword.cloud_notm}} HPC cluster with LSF Application Center in high availability mode, import a TLS termination certificate and authorize it.

 ## Importing a TLS termination certificate in Secrets Manager and configuring authorization
 {: #importing-certificate}